Constant Runtime Error Mitigation via Restricted Evolution

-Using the above idea of quasi-probabilistic decomposition, we now elaborate on the idea of generalized quasi-probabilistic decomposition and generalized robustness.
-Let a decomposition of a unitary operation $\mU$ be as in Eq.~\eqref{eq:quasi_prob_decomposition_of_U}.
-While implementing EMRE, we approximate the ideal $\mU$ in the circuit as \eqs{ \mU\approx q_+ \mB_+\,.} If we use this approximation to find the expectation value of an observable $\mO$, this translates to \eqs{ \tr[\mO\mU(|0\rangle\langle 0|)] \approx q_+ \tr[\mO\mB_+(|0\rangle\langle 0|)],} with an (unavoidable) error of $q_-\tr[\mO\mB_-(|0\rangle\langle 0|)]$.
+Given the above idea of quasi-probabilistic decomposition, we now elaborate on the general methodology of getting the optimal generalized quasi-probabilistic decomposition using the generalized robustness.
+Let a decomposition of a unitary operation $\mU$ be as in~\eqref{eq:quasi_prob_decomposition_of_U}.
+While implementing EMRE, the strategy is to approximate the ideal $\mU$ in the circuit as \eqs{ \mU\approx q_+ \mB_+\,.} If we use this approximation to find the expectation value of an observable $\mO$, this translates to \eqs{ \tr[\mO\mU(|0\rangle\langle 0|)] \approx q_+ \tr[\mO\mB_+(|0\rangle\langle 0|)],} with an (unavoidable) error of $q_-\tr[\mO\mB_-(|0\rangle\langle 0|)]$.
 However, since we are approximating the ideal gate $\mU$ with the positive part to evaluate the estimate of the expectation value and no longer using the negative component, it is not needed for the omitted term to be a convex combination of the implementable operations.
 Therefore, we can decompose $\mU$ as follows: \eqs{ \mU = s \mB - (s-1) \mN} with where $\mB_i\in \mI_{\mE}(d)$ and $\mN\in \cptp(d)$.
 The set $\cptp(d)$ denotes the set of all quantum channels or completely positive and trace preserving (CPTP) maps with input and output systems to be $d$-dimensional.
 By using the above decomposition, we can reduce the unavoidable error, thus getting a better estimate of the ideal expectation value.